-Last year in Nebraska there were over 6,200 reported injuries in the healthcare industry.
+Every year in Nebraska a large number of workplace injuries occur in the healthcare industry.
 Due to the physically demanding nature of the work, registered nurses and certified nursing assistants made up a large portion of those injuries.
 Many cases involve spinal and back injuries during lifting and transferring of patients.

 Proper lifting and repositioning is essential to diminishing the chances of a work related injury.
 This link is to the American Nurses Association gives guidelines regarding proper lifting techniques.
 Unfortunately many nursing homes and hospitals put its employees at risk of injury by failing to provide adequate help or proper lifting apparatus.